kubernetes-sigs/lws/keps/898-group-identity/README.md

 - Leader address annotation and environment variable injection.
 - Hostname and subdomain assignment on hash mode leaders, and group key derivation for subgroup hashes and per-replica service names.
 - DisaggregatedSet: webhook rejection of hash-mode combinations per role, revision stability between empty and `Ordinal`, revision change on `Hash`, and spec passthrough to created LeaderWorkerSets.
+- Group replacement: gate injection on hash leaders only, `PostTermination` defaulting, `Immediate` rejected with `Ordinal`, and the admission count (no terminating groups, one terminating group holding one gated leader, oldest gated leader admitted first, `Immediate` ignoring terminating groups).

 #### Integration tests

 - Defaulting and validation through the running webhook.
+- Group replacement: a gated leader stays gated while a terminating leader of the same LeaderWorkerSet exists and no worker StatefulSet is created for it; removing the terminating leader lifts the gate and creates the worker StatefulSet.
 - A hash mode LWS creates a leader Deployment and one worker StatefulSet per group.
 - Readiness gate lifecycle: false while workers are pending, true when the group is ready.
 - Scale up and scale down, including to zero and back.